ewcloud/ewc-flavours/playbooks/ipa-client-disenroll-flavour/README.md

 user authentication, authorization, and resource discovery.
-This template safely removes a VM from a [FreeIPA](https://www.freeipa.org/page/Main_Page)-managed environment, which is essential when decommissioning infrastructure to prevent stale entries in the IPA directory—such as obsolete host records, and DNS pointers—that could lead to management overhead, naming conflicts or security vulnerabilities from lingering credentials.
+This template safely removes a VM from a [FreeIPA](https://www.freeipa.org/page/Main_Page)-managed environment, which is essential when decommissioning infrastructure to prevent stale entries in the IPA directory such as obsolete host records, and DNS pointers, that could lead to management overhead, naming conflicts or security vulnerabilities from lingering credentials.

 Suitable for both tenant admin and tenant users, this template streamlines client removal, ensuring a clean and efficient identity system.
 The end benefit for users is reduced administrative burden, improved security posture, and easier scaling or redeployment of resources.
-Follow the [instructions below](#usage) to disenroll your instance.

 ## Functionality
 The template is designed to: